This post may contain affiliate links. Please read our disclosure policy.

-When I was younger, my mom used to make this Heath candy bar cake for no specific reason at all — but it was always a treat!
-Sometimes she’d make it when the weather was nice and we were going to grill out or just for dessert after dinner.
+When I was younger, my mom used to make this Heath bar cake for no specific reason at all — but it was always a treat!
+Sometimes she’d make it when the weather was nice and we were going to grill out or just for an easy dessert after dinner.
 Other times we’d take it to my aunt’s house for a family gathering.
 No matter the occasion, this Heath bar cake was loved by all!

 So if you’re craving something sweet, gooey, and chocolatey for no reason at all, this delicious Heath cake recipe is for you.
 A doctored-up cake mix and other store-bought ingredients make this Heath bar poke cake super easy to make and a guaranteed hit every time.

-• Heath bars – The star of this poke cake recipe, you will need a few Heath bars or 1 bag of Heath bar topping.
+- Heath bars – The star of this poke cake recipe, you will need a few Heath bars or 1 bag of Heath bar topping.

-• Egg – Here’s a list of egg substitutes for baking.
+- Egg – Here’s a list of egg substitutes for baking.

-• Caramel topping – Mixed with sweetened condensed milk to fill all the holes in your delicious Heath bar poke cake, you can use any of your favorite store-bought brands.
+- Caramel topping – Mixed with sweetened condensed milk to fill all the holes in your delicious Heath bar poke cake, you can use any of your favorite store-bought brands.
 I’d recommend using a caramel sauce over a syrup when possible.

-• Cool whip – This is the finisher that your cake needs!
+- Cool Whip – This is the finisher that your cake needs!
 Spread a thick layer on top, then add your crushed Heath bar.

 How To Make Heath Bar Cake

-3. Bake The Cake: Next spread the cake batter in a 9 x 13 x 2-inch pan.
+- Preheat the oven to 350 degrees.
+Make the cake mix according to the package directions.
+Spread the cake batter in a 9 x 13 x 2-inch pan.
 Bake as directed until a toothpick inserted in the center comes out clean.

-4. Poke The Holes: While still hot, poke holes in the top of the cake with a skewer or large fork.
-Pour the caramel topping and sweetened condensed milk over the hot Heath bar cake.
+- While the cake is still hot, poke holes in the top of the cake with a skewer or large fork.

 FAQs